tomjoht/tomjoht.github.io/_posts/2017/12/2017-12-27-value-of-tech-comm-in-company-part2.md

 > * Less litigation; lower litigation costs (Mauro 1994; Tchobanoff 1997)

-Overall, the emphasis on proving the tech writer's value is by measuring the ROI.
-Bob comments on the need (and difficulty) to measure impact:
+Redish's emphasis is on proving the tech writer's value is by directly measuring the ROI.

-> if you can’t measure it, then how do you know you have actually delivered it?
-Further, if you can’t measure it, how can you show improvement in that—(a) whatever it is, it’s now better and (b) it’s better because of a decision you implemented.
-That’s a trick question.
-You can’t.
-So, how can you measure this? &mdash; [Measuring the value of technical writing](http://docsbydesign.com/2017/08/06/measuring-the-value-of-technical-writing)

-Bob notes that tech writers have been unable to successfully follow through with these measurements, and so the issue of proving value wasn't merely closed with Redish's article in 1995.

-Bob also adds that measuring tech comm's value is further problematic because we aren't starting with a dire situation where tech docs don't exist and confusion is rampant.
+Watson notes that tech writers have been unable to successfully follow through with these measurements, and so the issue of proving value wasn't merely closed with Redish's article in 1995.
+Why is measurement so problematic?
+Watson says that one problem is that we aren't starting with a dire situation where tech docs don't exist and confusion is rampant.
 Instead, we're already in a pretty good spot.
 He visually depicts this as follows:

 <a href="http://docsbydesign.com/2017/08/06/measuring-the-value-of-technical-writing"><img src="/images/ROI_web.png"/></a>

-To really measure the value of tech docs, you'd need a scenario where tech docs are totally absent.
+He says that many of the measures (as reported by the easyDITA survey) that tech writers see as the value of tech comm &mdash; increased customer satisfaction, reduced support costs, and reduced training and development costs &mdash; position tech writing "a service or cost center &mdash; one that takes value instead of adds value."
+This value position is problematic because it will lead managers to further reduce costs:

+> When you’re a cost center, the only way to improve (or be recognized as improving) is by reducing costs&mdash;invariably YOUR cost.
+Is that what the company really wants or do they really want the value you add (but don’t realize it because you haven’t made it visible?

+However, as managers attempt to further reduce costs, they end up sacrificing the values of tech comm.
+If you reduce training costs, for example, you also reduce customer satisfaction.

+In evaluating whether tech writers add value or simply reduce costs, he says adding value is a more attractive value proposition but more difficult to measure.
+He sums up the problem as follows:

+> The attraction of a cost-focus is that cost is easy to quantify, but as they say in statistics, not everything that can be counted, counts; and not everything that counts, can be counted [easily].

 ## Value as knowledge creation